Vishwajit Rane: 2007 Assembly elections

-Health, Agriculture & Craftsmen Training Minister
+Health, Agriculture and Craftsmen Training Minister

 After the 2007 Legislative Goa Assembly elections, the Indian National Congress party led by Digambar Kamat formed a coalition government in Goa.
 Vishwajit was inducted as a Cabinet Minister in the Government led by Kamat.
-He was allocated the portfolios of Health, Agriculture & Craftsmen Training.
+He was allocated the portfolios of Health, Agriculture and Craftsmen Training.

 On 24 June 2010, Rane resigned as the independent MLA and also as a Cabinet Minister, to contest a by-election from Valpoi constituency as an Indian National Congress candidate.
 He joined the Indian National Congress and was sworn in again as the Cabinet Minister the same day.
 Rane successfully retained the Valpoi constituency in the by-election.

 During his tenure as a Cabinet Minister, Vishwajit Rane expanded his influence in the Sattari and Bicholim talukas of Goa.
 After the demise of the Gurudas Gawas who was the Indian National Congress legislator from Pale constituency, Vishwajit played a key role in the election of the former's brother Pratap Gauns from the constituency in a bye-election.
 He also ensured the victory of several candidates backed by him.